NicolasBissig/Lodeport/README.md

 ## How to use
 [Video Tutorial](https://www.youtube.com/watch?v=QuBy0nzaQKM)
- 1. Use a normal compass on an lodestone block to get a lodestone compass linked to that lodestone.
+ 1. Use a normal compass on a lodestone block to get a lodestone compass linked to that lodestone.
  2. Hold the lodestone compass in your mainhaind and crouch.
  3. Particles should appear and after a short charge up you will be teleported ontop the linked lodestone block.
  4. After a teleport there is a longer cooldown until you can teleport again.

-Admins can use the command `/function lodeport:help` to change settings like teleportation charge up and cooldown.
+Admins can use the command `/function lodeport:help` and click on the text in the chat to change settings like teleportation charge up and cooldown.